istio/istio.io/content/en/news/releases/1.19.x/announcing-1.19.6/index.md

 ## Changes

-- **Fixed** a bug where overlapping wildcard hosts in a VirtualService would produce incorrect routing configuration when wildcard services were selected (e.g. in ServiceEntries).
+- **Fixed** a bug where overlapping wildcard hosts in a `VirtualService` produces incorrect routing configurations when wildcard services were selected (e.g. in `ServiceEntry`).
   ([Issue #45415](https://github.com/istio/istio/issues/45415))

 - **Fixed** an issue where the Istio injection webhook may be modified in dry-run mode.